toddnguyen47/saved-games/ROMS/FE8/ChangeList.md

 # Change List

+## Chapter Changes

+- Chapter 5:
+  - Can deploy 9 → 11 characters
+  - Add 3 extra enemies (2 Fighters, 1 Soldier)
+  - The Brigand will spawn on turn 6 → 7 and turn 8 → 9
+    - Delay a turn so players can deal with the 3 extra enemies a bit easier.
+This way users can also have an additonal turn to save the northwest village.

 ## Characters

 |          Lyn |  LV |  HP | STR | SKL | SPD | DEF | RES | LUK |